Lake Harriet (Minnesota)

-Lake Harriet (Dakota: Bdé Umáŋ, "Other Lake") is a lake in the southwest part of Minneapolis, just south of Bde Maka Ska and north of Minnehaha Creek.
+Lake Harriet is a lake in southwest Minneapolis, south of Bde Maka Ska and north of Minnehaha Creek.
 The lake is surrounded by parkland as part of Minneapolis’ Chain of Lakes.
 The lake has an area of 335 acre and a maximum depth of 85 ft.

 History

+The lake was historically known as Bdé Umáŋ (the other lake) to the Dakota people.

-Lake Harriet is named for Harriet Lovejoy, who lived with her husband Colonel Henry Leavenworth at Fort Snelling.
+Lake Harriet is named for Harriet Lovejoy, who lived with her husband Colonel Henry Leavenworth at Fort Snelling(then Fort St. Anthony).
 The two came to the area in 1819.
 The lake and surrounding land was last owned by Colonel William S. King, who donated the land to the Minneapolis Park and Recreation Board in 1885.

 The bandshell

 A public pavilion has been located on the northern side of Lake Harriet since 1888 when a pavilion was erected on the property of Thomas Lowry.
 It stood on the edge of Lake Harriet until 1891, when it was destroyed by fire.
 After the fire, Minneapolis hired architect Harry Wild Jones to design the next bandshell.
 Designed in a pagoda-like style, the second pavilion overlooked the lake until 1903 when it too was destroyed by fire.
 A third pavilion, in the classical revival style, again designed by Jones, was built in 1904.
 It was destroyed on July 8, 1925, in a windstorm; two people were killed, among a group which had taken refuge inside it.
 After the loss of this pavilion, a small bandstand was built on the site as a temporary replacement.
 The bandstand remained until it was replaced by the current bandshell structure, built in 1986 designed by Milo Thompson.